cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

   - `(chainId, vscId)` is removed from `vscToUnbondingOps`.
   - A successful acknowledgment is returned.
 - Error condition:
-  - The ID of the channel on which the packet was sent is not mapped to a chain ID (in `channelToChain`).
+  - The channel on which the packet was sent is not an established CCV channel (i.e., not in `channelToChain`).

 <!-- omit in toc -->
 #### **[CCV-PCF-GETUBDES.1]**